turingschool/backend-curriculum-site/module1/projects/sorting_cards.md

 => 3
 ```

-A round will be the object that processes responses and records guesses.
-The idea is that when we start a round, the current card is the first in the deck.
+A Round will be the object that processes responses and records guesses.
+The idea is that when we start a Round, the current card is the first in the deck.
 As we make a guess on that card, the current card becomes the next card in the deck.
-As always, use TDD to drive this following behavior.

 ```ruby
 card_1 = Card.new("3","Hearts")